ROLLING STOCK RECORDING ROOMS

-Built in 2015/16 by Zvi Belling, Myles Mumford, Tomas Strode and Jem Savage, along with support from a large community of friends and family, Rolling Stock’s flexible layout allows for all types of recording and production processes.
+Built in 2015/16 by Zvi Belling, Myles Mumford, Tomas Strode and Jem Savage, along with support from a large community of friends and family, Rolling Stock’s ultra flexible layout allows for a diverse range of recording and production processes.

 The live room also houses Rolling Stock’s prized 1938 Steinway B grand piano, originally owned and played by the Tasmanian Symphony Orchestra.
 The piano is regularly tuned and serviced and is available to anyone who uses the live room.

-The three separate control rooms surrounding the main live room are completely independent and purpose built to suit the work processes of Myles, Tomas and Zvi, with one set up as a record/mix/master room and two with isolated vocal/instrument booths.
+The three separate control rooms that surround the live room are completely independent and purpose built to suit the individual work processes of Myles, Tomas and Zvi, with one set up as a record/mix/master room and two with isolated vocal/instrument booths.

-Zvi Belling, Myles Mumford, Tomas Strode and Jem Savage all call Rolling Stock home, along with Nao Anzai, Becki Whitton, Lilith Lane, Evelyn Morris, Alex Jackson, Andy Robinson and a select few additional Melbourne engineers and producers.
+Zvi Belling, Myles Mumford, Tomas Strode and Jem Savage all call Rolling Stock home, along with Nao Anzai, Becki Whitton, Lilith Lane, Evelyn Morris, Alex Jackson, Andy Robinson and a select group of additional Melbourne engineers and producers.